General physical fitness rhythmic gymnastics. Work program of the general physical training section for rhythmic gymnastics. Showcases are welcome

 Mastering, consolidating and improving a variety of motor skills.

-Mastering the basics of exercise technique without and with objects.
+Mastering the basics of exercise techniques without and with objects.

 Development of specific qualities, plasticity, danceability, musicality, expressiveness and creative activity.